This knowledge base article answers the FAQs about Sophos Tamper Protection.

 To uninstall Sophos software from a computer with Tamper Protection enabled, you require the tamper protection password that was set by the admin and local administrator permissions to run the uninstaller.

 Disable Tamper Protection only if you need to make a change to the local Sophos configuration or uninstall an existing Sophos product.
 You must have admin rights and the tamper protection password to do this.
-See, How to disable Tamper Protection.
+For reference, take a look at the KBA Sophos Endpoint: How to disable Tamper Protection.

 To recover a tamper protected system if you've lost the tamper protection password and the client cannot receive a new policy with a known password, see Sophos Endpoint Defense: How to recover a tamper protected system.